timpostuvan/segmentation-of-centrioles/README.md

 # CS-433 Machine Learning - Semantic Segmentation of Centrioles in Human Cells and Assigning Them to Nuclei
-This repository contains the code for the second ML project 2 ML4Science, performer in the Gönczy Lab – Cell and Developmental Biology at EPFL.
+This repository contains the code for the second ML project 2 ML4Science, performed in the Gönczy Lab – Cell and Developmental Biology at EPFL.

 ## Team members
 * Antoine Daeniker